CarolinaRaIs/quick-README-generator-node.js/README.md

 ## [Usage:](#usage:)

 To generate the README, first navigate to the directory where the index.js file is located.
 Then, open your terminal and run the command "node index.js".
-This will display a series of prompts in your command line interface (CLI), which you should answer to provide information about your project.
+This will display a series of prompts in your command line interface (CLI); answer them to provide information about your project.

 Once you have completed all of the prompts, a file named 'README.md' will be automatically generated and saved to the root directory of your repository.

 ## [License:](#license:)

+This project is licensed under the MIT License license.

 ## [Contributing:](#contributing:)